tbrugz/queryon/demo/qon-demo-anydb/README.md

 qon-demo-anydb
 ==============

 A QueryOn demo that can use any supported JDBC database.
-JDBC drivers for H2, PosrgreSQL, MySQL/MariaDB, Derby & SQLite already included.
+JDBC drivers for H2, PosrgreSQL, MySQL/MariaDB, Derby, SQLite & MSSQL Server already included.

 building